 We don’t usually test 50-inch TVs specifically, but more often focus on the 55- and 65-inch versions that have the same features and performance.
 When a manufacturer makes a great 55- or 65-inch TV, we expect the smaller model will be just as good, so we've based our picks for 50-inch TVs on our experience with the larger versions.

-The best 50-inch TVs in 2021
+The best 50-inch TVs in 2022

-Read our full Vizio M-Series Quantum review.
+Read our full Samsung QN90A Neo QLED TV review.

 The Hisense H8G Quantum Series is neck-and-neck with Vizio’s M-Series Quantum when it comes to the best value in a 50-inch TV.
 Like the M-Series, the H8G employs quantum dot technology to boost color performance.
-This slick-looking set benefits from a full-array local dimming backlight, which helps it contrast.
+This slick-looking set benefits from a full-array local dimming backlight, which helps its contrast.

 The H8G is bright and sharp overall, and it’s low lag time could make it a better affordable choice for gamers than the M-Series.
-We did see some issues with blurring during fast motion scenes, likely a result of the 60Hz refresh rate.
+We did see some issues with blurring during fast-motion scenes, likely a result of the 60Hz refresh rate.
 While it’s color reproduction wasn’t as good as the M-Series, it was still respectable.
 Its implementation of Android TV is one of the best we’ve used and almost any app you could want is available.
 You can also send content from your mobile device to the TV via Chromecast.
 Whether you pick the Vizio M-Series or the Hisense H8G, you’ll get a lot for your money.

 Read our full Hisense H8G Quantum Series review.

-Read our full Insignia 4K Fire TV Edition review.
+Read our full Toshiba C350 Fire TV review.